How to Become a Food & Beverage Director

 1. Acquire Frontline Food Industry Experience

 This can be beneficial in a number of ways.
-Developing an intimate knowledge of how food service works can help you develop better long-term strategies as a director, and can also help you identify issues and opportunities for improvement more accurately.
+This firsthand perspective can allow you to craft long-term strategies that actually work in practice, not just on paper.
 It can also give you more empathy for your employees, because you know what it’s like to be in their shoes.

 “The great thing about the hospitality industry is that there are so many different career paths our students can choose to take.
 The path to a management position may start in the front of the house or the back of the house.”*